-In this article, we are going to explain, How to configure Update Strategy in Informatica with an example.
-For this example, we are going to use the below show data (Customer table)
+In this article, we are going to explain how to configure Update Strategy in Informatica with an example.
+For this Informatica Update Strategy example, we are going to use the below show data (Customer table)

 And the destination table is:

 Update Strategy in Informatica Example

 In our previous article, we already explained the Update Strategy Transformation.
 In this example, we will show you another way of using this Informatica Update Strategy Transformation.

 Create Source Definition for Update Strategy in Informatica

 Once you connected successfully, Please navigate to Source Analyzer and define your Sources.
 In this Informatica Update Strategy example, we are using the Customer table from the SQL Server database as our source definitions.
-Please refer Database Source in Informatica to understand the steps involved in creating source definition
+Please refer Database Source article.

 Please navigate to Target Designer and define the Informatica Update Strategy Target.
 In this example, we are using the already created SQL table (New Customers) as our target definition.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating a target definition
+Please refer Create Target table using Source Definition to understand the target definition

 Step 3: Create a Mapping for Update Strategy in Informatica

 To create a new Informatica Update Strategy mapping, Please navigate to the Mappings menu and select the Create.. option.

-This will open the Mapping Name window to write a unique name for this mapping.
-Let me write m_update_Cust and click OK button.
+It opens the Mapping Name window to write a unique name (m_update_Cust) for this mapping and click OK button.

 Drag and drop the Customer record source definitions from Sources folder to the mapping designer.
-Once you drag the source, Power Center designer will automatically create the source qualifier for you.
-I suggest you refer the Source Qualifier Transformation article.
+Once you drag the source, the Power Center designer will automatically create the Source Qualifier for you.

 Step 3(a): Create a Lookup Transformation

 To create a Lookup Transformation, Please navigate to the Transformation menu and select the Create.. option.

-Once you click on the Create.. option, Create Transformation window will be opened as we shown below.
+Once you click on the Create.. option, Create Transformation window will open.
 Please select the Lookup Transformation from the drop-down list and specify the unique name (lkp_Cust) and click on Create button